Thomas L. Rhodes: Early life and career

 Rhodes was born in 1939 in New York, and grew up in Spanish Harlem, the son of Welsh immigrant laborers.
-He received his masters from the University of Pennsylvania Wharton School.
+He received his master's from the University of Pennsylvania Wharton School.
 He worked at Goldman Sachs from 1974 to 1992.
 Rhodes was co-founder of Change New York and was a chief adviser of George Pataki, former governor of New York State.
 Rhodes held several posts at Goldman, Sachs & Company in New York City.
 He joined Goldman Sachs in 1974 and subsequently served as vice president (1977–1982); vice chairman, Goldman Sachs Limited, London, England (1982–1985); and partner (1986–1992).
 Rhodes is Chairman of the Lynde and Harry Bradley Foundation, Milwaukee, Wisconsin; Delphi Financial Group, Inc. & Subsidiaries, New York; Delphi International Ltd., Hamilton, Bermuda; and Oracle Reinsurance Ltd., Hamilton, Bermuda, and had been on the board of The Heritage Foundation since the end of 1993.
 Rhodes, a graduate of the Wharton School, was also a graduate school classmate to Midge Decter according to the Heritage Foundation.

 Rhodes died on March 7, 2018, at the age of 78 after battling Parkinson's disease.